HowestX/howestx-docs/final.md

 ##### Change the name of the platform

-Edit `/edx/app/edx_ansible/server-vars.yml`, and add the following:
+Edit `/edx/app/edx_ansible/server-vars.yml`, and add the following

     EDXAPP_PLATFORM_NAME: 'howestX'